AlexanderPPetrov/st-js-be-2020/README.md

 and replace the field \<password\> with your actual password

-Make sure that you remove ; at the end as it will cause an error:
+If you get the following error: Error while saving data in MongoDB atlas with mongoose

-Error while saving data in MongoDB atlas with mongoose
+Make sure that you remove ";" at the end as it will cause an error: